atakanbayil/changelogR/README.md

 Takeoff UI is a comprehensive design system providing framework-agnostic web components developed with **Stencil.js**.
 The system is managed as a monorepo using **Turborepo**, enabling fast, incremental builds and consistent workflows across multiple packages for **React**, **Vue**, **Angular**.

 ## Documentation
-Full guides, API, and examples:
+Full API reference, guides, and examples are available at:
 https://takeoff-ui-blond.vercel.app